Vision model based on the Diffusion Transformer architecture

 diffusion_noise

 : Gaussian noise that the model should predict.
-Also used in creating value of keynoised_latent
+Also used in creating value of key noised_latent

 (batch_size, model.vae.latent_channels, model.vae.latent_size[0], model.vae.latent_size[1])